piwheels/hostedpi/docs/getting_started.rst

         print(name)

 .. note::
-    You can either initialise :class:`~hostedpi.picloud.PiCloud` with your API ID and secret, or set them in environment variables like above.
+    You can either construct :class:`~hostedpi.picloud.PiCloud` with your API ID and secret, or set them in environment variables like above.

 You can provision a new Pi with the :meth:`~hostedpi.picloud.PiCloud.create_pi`